Steveiwonder/WSM/README.md

 ### What's next for WSM?
 1. Add more health check types

-### What if a health check type isn't supported?
+### Need a new health check type?
-Create your own or raise an issue on github.
+Create your own or raise an issue on github and I'll try to accomodate.

+### Creating your own plugin
 Take a look at WSM.PluginExample to see how you write your own health check.
 Once you've compiled it, drop it into the clients install directory\HealthChecks alongside `WSM.HealthChecks.dll`